How to Eliminate Players With Iron Sights in Fortnite | Attack of the Fanboy

 How to Add and Remove Optic Mods in Fortnite

 You can find the Weapon Mod Benches inside a total of five vaults across The Island.
-But there’s a catch, as you will need to use a Society Medallion to open them.
+But there’s a catch, as you will need to use a Society Medallion to get access to them.
 The medallions can be acquired by defeating players carrying them, as well as any of the five bosses part of Fortnite Season 5 Chapter 1 —Nisha, Montague, Oscar, Valeria, and Peter Griffin.

 This guide was made while playing Fortnite on both PS5 and PC.

-Note: - This article was updated on December 5th, 2023